defndaines/elixir_bits/README.md

 [Exercism](http://exercism.io/languages/elixir/about) problems.

-[2018-advent-of-code](2018-advent-of-code) In December 2018, I did a week of Advent of Code in Elixir before getting to busy to continue.
+[2018-advent-of-code](2018-advent-of-code) In December 2018, I did a week of Advent of Code in Elixir before getting too busy to continue.

-[samples](samples) Some anonymized modules pulled from work code in order to capture some examples of code I've written.
+[samples](samples) Some sanitized modules pulled from work code in order to capture some examples of code I've written.

-[game_of_life](game_of_life) Toying around with Conway's Game of Life, but not in a working state.
+[game_of_life](game_of_life) Toying around with Conway's Game of Life back in June 2021, but not in a working state.
 Was digging into optimizing for indexed access, but got busy with non-game life.

 ## Elixir Projects